jbeers/socketbox-intro/readme.md

 This repo was created to demonstrate a basic CommandBox + SocketBox setup for BoxLang.

-To get started clone the repo and run the following commands
+To get started clone the repo and run the following code.

 ```sh
 # start commandbox